 "Driving into a Combretum thicket peppered with vultures and full bellied hyena, hot on the trail of lion tracks is usually as exciting as it gets on an early morning drive, but on that particular day it was a bleak and desperate scene.
 Those who were there saw two full grown male lions, one with a particularly dark and fulsome mane, casually gnawing on the two ton rhino carcass.

 "Not five minutes later two other male lions of roughly the same size and age charged in, almost catching them off guard.
 With a thumping battery of incessant growling a fight ensued.
 The bush exploded as white-backed vultures erupted into the overcast sky and spotted hyaenas bolted for cover.
 Neither coalition backed down as they roared at each other from close quarters while all the while the hyenas whooped for reinforcements.

 Enter the Birmingham coalition

 "Suddenly, five other males appeared out of the long green grass some fifty meters away.
-They were equally spaced apart from each other, but all had their eyes wide open and fixed on the scene before them.
-Not a moment later, the cacophonous confusion was shattered as the Birmingham males, a volley of ferocious tooth and claw, rushed in on the scene.
+They were equally spaced apart from one other but all had their eyes wide open and fixed on the scene before them.
+Not a moment later the cacophonous confusion was shattered as the Birmingham males, a volley of ferocious tooth and claw, rushed in on the scene.
 The original four males, self-preservation foremost in their minds, were in full retreat.
 As the drama shifted elsewhere, the dying echo of roaring lions reverberated through the surrounding bush.
 Eventually the Birmingham males returned to the carcass one by one, alert, looking wildly about them as though still searching for the one responsible for the death of their (original sixth) sibling.
 Unhurriedly, they began to feed.